Wisdom Teeth Removal in New Brunswick, NJ

 Wisdom teeth are your third and final set of molars.
-They usually finish growing in between ages 17 and 25, which is much later than the rest of the adult teeth.
-Because they grow in so late, many people forget or don’t know that their wisdom teeth are coming until they start having pain or other problems.
-Having regular dental exams can help you and your dentist ensure that your wisdom teeth aren’t positioned in a manner that will cause problems beneath the surface of your gums.
+They usually develop between ages 17 and 25, which is much later than the other adult teeth.
+Because they develop so late, many people forget or don’t know that their wisdom teeth are coming until they start having pain or other problems.
+If left untreated, third molars can cause a number of oral health conditions that are completely avoidable by having them removed by an oral and maxillofacial surgeon.

 - Damage to the roots of other molars

 - Crowding of healthy teeth (especially the lower teeth)

 - Infections, which can lead to tooth decay or gum disease

 The easiest course of action is to have wisdom teeth removed before these problems arise, often before the teeth ever emerge from beneath the gums.
 Doing so can prevent future damage and discomfort for your existing teeth and healthy tissues.

 Wisdom Teeth Removal Surgery

 Before your procedure, you will come in for a consultation appointment so that your oral surgeon can review your condition, take 3D scans, and discuss your treatment plan.
 If you have any questions about your wisdom teeth procedure or anesthesia instructions, this consultation is the perfect time for you to ask them.
 As oral surgeons, we are qualified to administer all forms of anesthesia and offer many for you to choose from.
 Most patients undergo IV sedation for this procedure.

 After the anesthesia is administered, your surgeon will remove the wisdom teeth.
 Visible teeth are simply removed with forceps, similar to a standard tooth extraction.
 For impacted wisdom teeth, the surgeon will lift a portion of the gum tissue to reach the tooth.
 The tooth may be broken into smaller pieces to make removal easier.